Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 4 Juli 2025 06.26.28 UTC
+- WIB: Jumat, 4 Juli 2025 09.17.50 UTC
-- WITA: Jumat, 4 Juli 2025 07.26.28 UTC
+- WITA: Jumat, 4 Juli 2025 10.17.50 UTC
-- WIT: Jumat, 4 Juli 2025 08.26.28 UTC
+- WIT: Jumat, 4 Juli 2025 11.17.50 UTC

 Kutipan Inspiratif:
-"A life spent making mistakes is not only more honorable, but more useful than a life spent doing nothing."
+"When one door closes, another door opens; but we so often look so long and regretfully upon the closed door, that we do not see the ones which open for us."

-Kategori: motivational
+Kategori: inspirational